kxxt/aspeak/README.md

-# aspeak
+# :speaking_head: aspeak

-A simple text-to-speech client using azure TTS API(trial).
+A simple text-to-speech client using azure TTS API(trial). :laughing:

 **TL;DR**: This program uses trial auth token of Azure Cognitive Services to do speech synthesis for you.

+You can try the Azure TTS API online: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech

 ## Installation